pingidentity/pingdirectory-go-client/configurationapi/docs/MacSecretKeyResponse.md

 ### NewMacSecretKeyResponse

-`func NewMacSecretKeyResponse(keyID string, keyLengthBits int64, ) *MacSecretKeyResponse`
+`func NewMacSecretKeyResponse(id string, keyID string, keyLengthBits int64, ) *MacSecretKeyResponse`

 NewMacSecretKeyResponse instantiates a new MacSecretKeyResponse object This constructor will assign default values to properties that have it defined,